 - When must wash your hands?
-(After the bathroom, before eating food, etc.). - What if there's no water?
+(After the bathroom, before eating food, touching animals, preparing food, etc.). - What if there's no water?
 (Use a clean cloth, wear gloves, don't touch your face)

-57 MY EMOTIONS TOOLBOX
+MY EMOTIONS TOOLBOX

 Everyone has all kinds of emotions that are heightened during uncertain times.
 Let us have tools to help manage these feelings when they arise.